holodeck-b2b/hb2b-as2/README.md

 Adding AS2 support to a Holodeck B2B instance is very simple, just follow the two steps below.
 Please note that you cannot install the extension in a running Holodeck B2B instance.
 1. Build the extension or download the latest release package.
 You should now have the `holodeck-as2-«version».jar` and `holodeck-as2-msh.aar` files available.
 2. Copy the jar file to the `lib` directory of the Holodeck B2B instance and copy the aar file to the `repository/services` directory.
+3. Only if you are installing the extension on Holodeck B2B version 5.0.x: Build the jar file with generic utility classes from the
+	[generic-utils project](https://github.com/holodeck-b2b/generic-utils) and also copy it to the `lib` directory of the Holodeck B2B instance.

 ### Messaging Configuration
 To configure AS2 message exchanges the Holodeck B2B Core P-Modes are used.
 As the messaging model of AS2 is very similar to AS4 most settings in the P-Mode can be directly mapped to an AS2 message exchange, although some parameters might use different values for AS2.